 How to fix a leaking tap

 When it comes to a leaking tap in your home or office, it can become a real nuisance, real quick.
-From the noise to the waste of water (and everything else a leaking tap offers), it becomes almost impossible to ignore, so it's best address them sooner rather than later (and your wallet will also appreciate it when your next water bill arrives).
+From the noise to the waste of water (and everything else a leaking tap offers), it becomes almost impossible to ignore, so it's best to address them sooner rather than later (and your wallet will also appreciate it when your next water bill arrives).

 But, how do you fix a leaking tap?

-If you know what you are doing it is quite an easy exercise, however, if you completing the job without instructions or any idea, it can become quite messy and a little unruly (and cost you even more money than before).
+If you know what you are doing it is quite an easy exercise, however, if you complete the job without instructions or any idea, it can become quite messy and a little unruly (and cost you even more money than before).